Bernina 800D Serger Frozen, to FIXED!

 After repairs and oiling, test stitching, shown with 4 different colors of threads, shows that it works correctly, that the timing is right.
 Note, I had not put the front door back on, after timing it, when I sewed this stitch sample, and took this photo.
 I did put the door back on, afterwards.

-My hubby helps me fix sewing machines and sergers, it is how I have good sewing machines, that I couldn't otherwise afford!
+My hubby helps me fix sewing machines and sergers, it is the only reason I have been able to have good sewing machines, sergers, coverstitch that I couldn't otherwise afford!

 After deep cleaning, repair, and oiling, I show a video of me serging with it, showing that it is correctly timed.

-Despite the visible rust, this is after hours of cleaning!
-PB Blaster is what I finally had to use to clean off the majority of the rust, but then I had to remove THAT, and oil it, run it, to work in the new oil, and help remove more rust.
-Several cycles of rust cleaning, oiling, running, cleaning, oiling, running, eventually had it running very smoothly, despite some remaining visible rust markings.
+This photo is after hours of cleaning!
+PB Blaster (beware, I had breathing problems using PB Blaster, so use what you know is safe for YOU) is what I finally had to use to clean off the majority of the rust, but then I had to remove THAT, and oil it, run it, to help work the oil into the moving parts which need it.

 I removed the plastic covers, except the front cover, it was trapped by the takeup lever, due to being frozen with the needles in the lowest position!
 I had removed the screws, but until the needles were able to be raised, I had to leave it in place.